 To file for a divorce in Texas, you and/or your spouse must have lived in Texas for at least the preceding six months; and you must file in the county in which either you or your spouse has lived for at least 90 days.

 We will provide you with a worksheet that you will use to compile all of the relevant information about your marriage.
 The Handler Law Firm will use this information to draft the Original Petition For Divorce (the “Petition”).

-The Original Petition For Divorce (the “Petition”), is now normally filed electronically with the District Clerk’s office in the appropriate county but alternative methods of filing exist.
+We will electronically file the Petition with the District Clerk’s office in the appropriate county.
 The clerk will date stamp and assign a “cause number” that will be listed at the top of the Petition.

 Filing fees vary from county to county.
 If you cannot afford the filing fee, you must file an Affidavit of Inability to Pay Court Costs.
 If the Judge accepts your Affidavit of Inability to Pay Court Costs, your filing fee and other court costs will be waived.

 The spouse who files for divorce is called the Petitioner.
 The other spouse is called the Respondent.

 Important: Once you file for divorce, both you and your spouse are subject to the court’s Standing Order.

 After the Petition has been filed, the next step is to legally notify your spouse (the “Respondent”) that you filed a Petition for divorce.
 The two most common methods of legal notification are through a “Waiver of Citation” or through a process server.